The David Scotchmer Essay Award

 The award (subject to annual adjustment) will be $100, to be used as the awardee sees fit to further their research program.
 The winner is usually announced in mid-April of each year and will be recognized in the published program at the Honors Convocation on Commencement weekend in May.

 All students enrolled in the MA or PhD program in the Department of Anthropology at SUNY Albany with research interests in Mesoamerican Studies are eligible for this competition.
 Student Associates of the IMS are given preference.

-Three copies of the essay should be submitted to the IMS Director or to the IMS office in Arts and Sciences (AS) 233 by March 30th.
+Three copies of the essay should be submitted to the IMS office in Arts and Sciences (AS) 233 by March 24th, 2014.
 A submission cover letter should include the following: context in which the essay took shape, i.e., the circumstances under which it was conceived and written, and plans, if any (not required), for submission for publication.